Waasi/tru_face/README.md

 Remember to add the following:

-For testing purposes add a directory with images of a person and add the path to an env variable named `TEST_IMAGES_PATH`.

 Once you get a TrueFace AI api key add an env variable named `TRUE_FACE_API_KEY` with the obtained api key as value.